PaddleHQ/paddle-python-sdk/README.md

     log.error(f"We received an unknown error listing products: {error}")

 if not products:
-    print("There was a problem trying to list products") exit(1)
+    print("There was an error trying to list products") exit(1)

 if not len(products.items):